percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 - [EVEREST-895](https://perconadev.atlassian.net/browse/EVEREST-895) - You can now add backup storage without verifying the TLS certificates.

 - [EVEREST-964](https://perconadev.atlassian.net/browse/EVEREST-964) - Starting with Percona Everest 0.10.0, we have introduced a new feature called **API rate limiting**.
+With this you can set a threshold for the number of requests your API can receive within a specific period.

 - [EVEREST-919](https://perconadev.atlassian.net/browse/EVEREST-919) - Backup storages are now supported with path-style URL access.